Have a HEART for a Child:

 Why is the Arborlawn UMW undertaking this campaign?

-The Arborlawn UMC United Methodist Women has historically contributed to a variety of local mission agencies, but we have particularly focused our efforts on raising a significant amount of money to support the work of the three Methodist United Community Centers (UCC) – Bethlehem, Polytechnic, and Wesley—in Fort Worth.
-For ten years, our chief fundraiser was the Styles & Smiles show, which had grown over the years to be a very successful event.
-This new campaign is intended to replace Styles & Smiles as our single annual congregation-wide fundraiser.
-In some years we may add a second fundraiser, such as the excellent quilt show we had in the fall of 2017.
-But our hope is that we can grow this fundraiser to be our primary annual event.
+The Arborlawn UMC United Methodist Women have historically contributed to a variety of local mission agencies, but we have particularly focused our efforts on raising a significant amount of money to support the work of the three Methodist United Community Centers (UCC) – Bethlehem, Polytechnic, and Wesley—in Fort Worth.
+Longtime Arborlawn UMC members will remember the UMW’s former fundraiser, the Styles & Smiles show, which grew over the years to be a very successful event supporting the UCC.
+The Have a HEART campaign is now our single annual congregation-wide fundraiser.

 How will the money raised by the campaign support UCC?